goessner/g2-chart/readme.md

 | `yOf(x)` | `x` chart x-value | `float` | y-value in chart coordinates. |
 | `drawMarkersAt(g,x)` | `g` `g2` instance `x` chart x-value | `object` | Draw marker points in canvas coordinates to `g2` instance `g` according to x-value for all functions in chart. |

-It is possible to place markers on the chart functions after it is gerenerated.
+It is possible to place markers on chart functions after they are generated.
 For this we need to create a standalone chart instance via `g2.Chart.create` first.
 ### Example: chart marker
 ![chart marker](./img/marker.png)